Employer of Record in New Zealand

 KiwiSaver is a voluntary savings scheme in New Zealand designed to help people save for their retirement.
 While it's not compulsory for everyone, most employees are automatically enrolled, and contributions are deducted from their wages.

 New Zealand places a strong emphasis on fair employment practices and has established a robust legal framework to govern the employer-employee relationship.
-When hiring in this territory, employers are expected to adhere to Employee Relations Act 2000 to ensure a smooth and lawful recruitment process.
+When hiring in this territory, employers are expected to adhere to Employee Relations Act 2000.
 Key aspects of employment in New Zealand include:

 • A written employment agreement